linroger/FinanceCompendium/VI. Derivatives/Options Futures & Forwards/Derivatives Market Complete Full/chapters manual/19 Corporate Applications.md

 Bondholders are well aware of the potentially harmful effects of asset substitution and dividends.
 Bond covenants (legal restrictions on the firm) often limit the ability of the firm to change assets or pay dividends.
 Viewing debt and equity as options makes it clear why such restrictions exist.

 Bondholders also encounter problems from actions that shareholders fail to take.
-Suppose the firm has a project worth  $2 that requires shareholders to make a$ 1 investment.
-If shareholders make the investment, they pay $1, the value of the assets increases by $2 and the value of the shares rises by  $2 \times \Delta_E$ .
+Suppose the firm has a project worth  \$2 that requires shareholders to make a\$ 1 investment.
+If shareholders make the investment, they pay \$1, the value of the assets increases by \$2 and the value of the shares rises by  $2 \times \Delta_E$ .
 The gain to shareholders is less than the increase in the value of assets.
 The difference of  $2 - 2 \times \Delta_E$  goes to the bondholders.
 In making a positive NPV investment, shareholders help bondholders.

 The shareholders in this example only will make the investment if the value of shares goes up by more than the  $1 they invest, which will only occur if \Delta_E > 0.5$ .
 In order for shareholders to be willing to invest, the NPV must be great enough that shareholders gain after allowing for the value increase that is lost to debt-holders.4 Thus, because of debt, the shareholders may fail to make positive NPV investments.
 A related problem is asset substitution: Shareholders might make negative NPV investments that increase asset risk, thereby transferring value from bondholders to stockholders.

 # Multiple Debt Issues

 The option-based model of debt accommodates multiple issues of zero-coupon debt with different seniorities.
 By definition, more senior debt has priority in the event of bankruptcy.
-Suppose that there are three debt issues, with maturity values of  $30,$ 30, and $40, ranked in seniority from highest to lowest.
+Suppose that there are three debt issues, with maturity values of  $30,$ 30, and \$40, ranked in seniority from highest to lowest.
 We will refer to each distinct level of seniority as a tranche.
-The value of equity will be the same as in Example 2, since it is still necessary for equity-holders to pay $100 to receive ownership of the assets.
+The value of equity will be the same as in Example 2, since it is still necessary for equity-holders to pay \$100 to receive ownership of the assets.
 However, the option pricing approach permits us to assign appropriate yields to each level of debt.

 Senior debt-holders are the first in line to be paid.
-They own the firm and have written a call option permitting the next set of bondholders to buy the firm from them by paying the maturity value of the senior debt,  $30.
-Intermediate debt-holders own a call option permitting them to buy the firm for$ 30, and have sold a call option permitting the junior bondholders to buy the firm for $60.
-Junior bondholders in turn own the call option to buy the firm for $60, and have written a call option permitting the equity-holders to buy the firm for 100.
+They own the firm and have written a call option permitting the next set of bondholders to buy the firm from them by paying the maturity value of the senior debt,  \$30.
+Intermediate debt-holders own a call option permitting them to buy the firm for\$ 30, and have sold a call option permitting the junior bondholders to buy the firm for \$60.
+Junior bondholders in turn own the call option to buy the firm for \$60, and have written a call option permitting the equity-holders to buy the firm for 100.
 The values of these options are

 $$
 \operatorname {B S C a l l} (\mathbb {S} 9 0, \mathbb {S} 3 0, 0.
 2 5, 0.
 0 6, 5, 0) = \mathbb {S} 6 7.
 8 2 \tag {14}